piwesajopo/dart-learn1_cc-check/source-code-analysis.md

 We can learn a lot from that simple function.
 Let's see:
 #### Variable definitions

-We can see several variables being defined, `sum` which is of type `int`:
+We can see several variables being defined, for example `sum` which is of type `int`:

 ```dart
 // Variable declaration with explicit type